 Richard N. Tannenbaum

 Following his admission to the Bar, Mr. Tannenbaum devoted himself to the practice of matrimonial and family law as a partner in Tannenbaum & Tannenbaum with his father Paul H. Tannenbaum.
 During this same time, Mr. Tannenbaum served as a Law Guardian of the Nassau County Family Court and an Arbitrator of the Queens County Civil Court.
-In 1986, Mr. Tannenbaum became of counsel to noted criminal defense attorney Barry Slotnick where he worked on complex litigation as an offshoot of the firm's criminal defense practice.
+In 1986, Mr. Tannenbaum became of counsel to noted criminal defense attorney Barry Slotnick where he worked on complex litigation as an offshoot of the firm\'s criminal defense practice.
 In 1990, Mr. Tannenbaum remained in Manhattan and founded his own firm devoted to both commercial as well as matrimonial and family law which led, in 1997, to an association with celebrity matrimonial attorney Raoul Lionel Felder.
 In 2003, Mr. Tannenbaum returned to Long Island and became associated with Stephen Gassman and on August 1, 2007, became a member of the firm known as Gassman, Baiamonte, Betts & Tannenbaum, P.C.
-In March of 2011, Mr. Tannenbaum opened up his own firm in Garden City for the practice of matrimonial and family law serving Long Island, Manhattan and Queens.
+In March of 2011, Mr. Tannenbaum opened up his own firm in Garden City for the practice of matrimonial and family law serving Long Island and Manhattan.

 Mr. Tannenbaum has extensive experience in the matrimonial field involving complex issues ranging from highly charged custody disputes to valuations of multi-million dollar businesses.
 He has represented several celebrity clients including Mayor Rudolph Giuliani.
 He has lectured to fellow lawyers on the increasingly important topic of electronic discovery and the obligation to preserve electronically stored information.
 Mr. Tannenbaum has been appointed by the Courts as a Referee in several complex matrimonial cases and to date, continues to serve as Referee to hear and determine all issues of discovery in the case of Etzion v.
 Etzion ( 7 Misc.3d 940, [Sup Ct.
 Nassau Co.], 2005), a leading matrimonial case in electronic discovery in New York.